binzhang-u5f6c/binzhang-u5f6c.github.io/content/posts/algorithms/the-role-of-algorithms-in-computing.md

 An **algorithm** is any well-defined computational procedure.
 A **data structure** is a way to store and organize data in order to facilitate access and modifications.

+## 2. Algorithms as a technology

+Since computers are not infinitely fast, and memory is not free,
+**efficient** algorithms stand out.
+A usual measure of efficiency is speed.

+Algorithms are important on contemporary computers in light of other advanced technologies.